-Ever wondered why you’re not losing weight even though you’re trying everything?
+Ever wondered why you’re not able to lose weight even though you’re trying everything?
 Could it be down to; metabolism, aging, thyroid issues or simply eating the wrong foods for your body?
 OR…. could it be an area that is often overlooked – the impact that stress and anxiety have not only on us putting on weight, but also on us not being able to lose it!

 Why losing weight is a delicate balance